vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 This opens two major very different paths for APM stats in Vector:

 * Either the APM stats are emitted as a log, each [`ClientGroupedStats`][client-grouped-stats-proto] would be mapped to one log event.
-* Or they are emitted as metrics each value from every [`ClientGroupedStats`][client-grouped-stats-proto] would be emitted as a metric with all upper level information store as tags.
+* Or they are emitted as metrics each value from every [`ClientGroupedStats`][client-grouped-stats-proto] would be emitted as a metric with all upper level information store as tags, but as each metric event flows independently from other ones this would imply adding a significant re-aggregation logic in the traces sink.

+Those to approach can be mixed up together if we introduce one of the following ability to bundle multiple metrics into a single event:

+* Allow multiple metric samples into a single metric event
+* Allow log events to embed metrics, it would mean adding a `Metric` type to the `Value` enum

 This also raises the question of having a second (assuming that the `datadog-agent` sources accepts Datadog Agent metrics - [RFC][dd-agent-metric-rfc]), unrelated, metric stream coming out of the `datadog-agent` source.
 Obviously event ingested representing APM stats will have to be routed along with traces, and most often they will follow a different path that other plain metrics/logs received from a core agent.
-Thus it is suggested to re-arrange the `datadog-agent` source according to the following points (Additional details on what exactly are "Datadog Agents" can be found in the trace support [RFC][trace-support-pr] and may provide relevant context for undermentionned points):
+Thus it is suggested to re-arrange the `datadog-agent` source, many option are available (Additional details on what exactly are "Datadog Agents" can be found in the trace support [RFC][trace-support-pr] and may provide relevant context for undermentionned points):

-* Keep a single `datadog-agent` source and add a settings to switch between agent kind: `agent: <TYPE>` where `<TYPE>` could be  `core` (would support metrics & logs - we could optionnally add `logs` & `metrics` to only allow logs or metrics, along with `core` that would allow both), `trace` and could be extended to support `process`, `security` and so on.
+* Keeping a single `datadog-agent` source:
+  * and add a settings to switch between agent kind: `agent: <TYPE>` where `<TYPE>` could be  `core` (would support metrics & logs - we could optionnally add `logs` & `metrics` to only allow logs or metrics, along with `core` that would allow both), `trace` and could be extended to support `process`, `security` and so on
+  * or introduce the ability for a source to have multiple output for the `datadog-agent` source, e.g. <SRC_ID>.metrics, <SRC_ID>.logs, <SRC_ID>.traces, <SRC_ID>.apm_stats, etc.
 * Another solution would be to keep one Vector source per kind of Datadog Agent an then we would have the following Vector sources:
-  * `datadog-core`: would be the current `datadog-agent` sources, it would receive the data sent by the Datadog "core" Agent (the agent that collects logs & metrics).
-Note that renaming this source is probably optional, but documentation update would be required anyway.
+  * `datadog-core` or the current `datadog-agent` sources that would receive the data sent by the Datadog "core" Agent (the agent that collects logs & metrics).
-  * `datadog-trace`: would support all data sent by the `trace-agent`
+  * `datadog-trace` that would support all data sent by the `trace-agent`
-  * And so on as the support list grow:
+  * And so on as the support list grows:
     * `datadog-process` source for the Datadog `process-agent`
     * `datadog-security` for the Datadog security Agent
     * Etc.